D067659/tpmc_documentation/user_guide/user_guide.md

 </kbd>
 <br/>

-In the "Template for the request (URL) Parameters" field you can add **Parameters** in the JSON format to the API request.
+In the **Template for the request (URL) Parameters** field you can add Parameters in the JSON format to the API request.
 You can also insert parameters directly in the URL when specifying the "API Endpoint URL" field.

-In the "Template for the request Body" field you can add a **Body** in the JSON format to the API request.
+In the **Template for the request Body** field you can add a Body in the JSON format to the API request.

 **Response Path to Result** specifies how the API result is retrieved from the response body.
 The path is defined by a series of JSON keys that are seperate with a `.`.
 Elements in lists can be accessed via their index in square brackets `[index]`.
 The sample response path `devices.lamps[0].power` takes the value under the "devices" key, then the list under the "lamps" key, then the 0. element of that list and then the value under "power" key.
 If the response is a list itself you can start the path with `[index]`.
 It is mentionable, that you can also use placeholders in the response path.

-**Request Method** specifies which HTTP request method is used for the API request which can be selected from the dropdown menu.

 We show an example API definition, the Finnhub Finance API which returns the stock price of a company specified by a custom string.
 <br/>